CHAPTER 9 (REMIX / THE STYLE MASTER)

 “So what style are you going to give me?”

 I focused my attention towards the scroll.
-I thought briefly on giving past masters their styles.
+I thought briefly about giving past masters their styles.

 “I do not know yet.
 I can only give you a style based on what I know of you.
 My visions are still unclear and still very clouded.”